daxcore/mkdocs-obsidian-interactive-graph-plugin/README.md

 # Interactive Graph for Material for MkDocs
 Plugin for Material for MkDocs to draw an interactive graph like Obsidian.
-Just available for non-mobile website yet.
+The graph inside the sidebar is just available for non-mobile website.
+The modal view via the button next to the light/dark mode switch shall work on all devices.

 Refer [Github Pages](https://daxcore.github.io/mkdocs-obsidian-interactive-graph-plugin/) for a **demonstration** of the interactive graph in Material for MkDocs.